Opportunity International Canada

 About Opportunity International Canada:

 Founded in 1998, Opportunity International Canada (OIC) is the Canadian support partner of the US-based Opportunity International.
 It is a faith-based organization that serves individuals of all beliefs in developing countries.
 Its mission is to “empower people living in poverty to transform their lives, their children’s futures and their communities” by providing financial resources and training.
-OIC supports local microfinance organizations, providing financial resources to empower people, create jobs, and build communities.
+OIC supports local finance organizations, providing financial resources to create jobs and build communities.

-Globally, Opportunity International's microfinance services include loans, savings accounts, microinsurance and financial training.
+Globally, Opportunity International’s microfinance services include loans, savings accounts, microinsurance, and financial training.
 OIC offers financial products aimed at helping farmers, empowering women, and training local leaders who can share financial knowledge with their communities.
-It also provides loans to communities that want to improve schools, water and sanitation, and other pieces of infrastructure.
+It also provides loans to communities that want to improve schools, water sanitation, and other pieces of infrastructure.
+OIC has three core programs: Micro Enterprise, Education Finance, and Innovation.

 My anchor